mgardos/qpid-cpp/README.md

 The system cannot find the path specified.
 ```

-## Powershell script for automaiting the building
+## Powershell script for automating the building